If you look around your home, do you feel like a minimalist with a complete sense of zen?

 To do this, I’ve got two ways to recommend, the first of which is tapping into your emotional attachment to your possessions.

-The key insight to glean from Marie’s work is in her process for working through sentimental possessions.
+The key insight to glean from Marie’s work is in her process of working through sentimental possessions.

 Marie’s motto for deciding whether or not you should keep something is: